 - Select the plus sign wherever you want to add your discussion.

-- Select Discussion.
-Type a meaningful title and get the discussion started with a question, idea, or response.
+- In the menu, select Add Discussion.
+On the New Discussion page, type a meaningful title and get the discussion started with a question, idea, or response.
+Choose your discussion title carefully.
+After you select Save, only your instructor can edit the title.

 To use your keyboard to jump to the editor toolbar, press ALT + F10.
 On a Mac, press Fn + ALT + F10.
 Use the arrow keys to select an option, such as a numbered list.

-You can edit or delete your discussion.
-Select the More options icon to access the Edit and Delete functions.
+You can edit or delete your discussion responses.
+Open the menu to access Edit and Delete.
 If you delete your initial response, all replies remain.
-The system displays a message about your deletion so that others know what happened.
+The system displays a message about your deletion so others know what happened.
+Reminder: You can't edit the discussion title after you've created it.